antzm/data-science/readme.md

 Python is the most widely used programming language in data science.
 Although other languages could also be used, Python has some great advantages compared to other languages, and this is mainly due the great libraries that are available for working with data.

+For this reason, a short introduction to Python is included in this repository.

 ## Python libraries